-Criteria JORC Code Explanation Commentary Sampling Techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as downhole gamma sondes, or handheld XRF instruments, etc.).
+Criteria JORC Code Explanation Commentary Criteria Sampling Techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as downhole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done, this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant Drilling Core was sawn in half to provide a geologically representative sample for analysis by a professional laboratory Sample intervals were selected by a qualified geologist upon visual inspection of the core.
-No sample results have been received to date Geophysics Sampling was undertaken by SJ Geophysics using their proprietary Volterra 3D Induced Polarisation system (3DIP).
+Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant Commentary Core was sawn in half to provide a geologically representative sample for analysis by a professional laboratory Sample intervals were selected by a qualified geologist upon visual inspection of the core.
+Samples were submitted to ALS Laboratories in Fairbanks, Alaska.
+Sample were analysed using an aqua regia digestion and ICP-MS multi-element analysis.
+Samples containing +1% Cu were automatically reanalysed with an aqua regia digestion and an ore grade analysis using an ICP-AES finish to more accurately determine the high grade Cu assays.
 Drilling Techniques disclosure of detailed information Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-Drilling A wireline core drilling rig was used to drill HQ core with a diameter of 63.5mm using a standard tube.
-Downhole surveys were completed using a Ranger Discoverer survey tool Core is oriented by the drillers at the rig each run Geophysics - N/A
+A wireline core drilling rig was used to drill HQ core with a diameter of 63.5mm using a standard tube.
+Downhole surveys were completed using a Ranger Discoverer survey tool.
+Core is oriented by the drillers at the rig each run using the Fordia, Corient tool.